snehi16savula/detection-of-lung-cancer-using-ct-image-classification/README.md

 * Image type: CT scans
 * Labels: Cancerous or Non-cancerous
-* Dataset size: Dependent on the source (can be publicly available datasets such as LIDC-IDRI)
+* Dataset size: Dependent on the source )

 Tools and Technologies